nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 TaskBoss shows an error message. <br>
 Use case ends

-1b.
-The status entered is invalid

-> 1b1.
-TaskBoss shows an error message and requests for correct status <br>
-> 1b2.
-User enters correct status <br>
-Use case ends

 #### Use case: Sort tasks by deadline

 **MSS**

 1. User requests to sort tasks by deadline
-2. TaskBoss displays list of tasks by deadline <br>
+2. TaskBoss displays list of tasks sorted by deadline. <br>
 Use case ends.

 #### Use case: Undo previous command